leadership styles

 Mike Schoultz is a digital marketing and customer service expert.
 With 48 years of business experience, he consults on and writes about topics to help improve the performance of small business.
 Find him on FacebookTwitter, Digital Spark Marketing, and LinkedIn.

-One thought on “Leadership Styles: Styles for Building Effective Teamwork”
+One response to “Leadership Styles: Styles for Building Effective Teamwork”

 1. This is a very useful resource to help leaders build an effective team.
 Additionally, it is also important for leaders to promote teamwork and cooperation by organizing team bonding activities.